ruchi-singh0509/Django-Resturant-Monitoring-Project/README.md

-STORE-MONITORING-PROJECT
+STORE-MONITORING-PROJECT:

 A backend system built using Python Django framework and MySQL database to monitor the status(online/offline) of several restaurants in the US.
 The system keep the tracks whether the stores are online or not during their business hours and provides restaurant owners with detailed reports on store uptime and downtime.

-PROBLEM STATEMENT
+PROBLEM STATEMENT:

 This system monitors several restaurants in the US and needs to monitor if the store is online or not.
 All restaurants are supposed to be online during their business hours.Due to some unknown reasons, a store might go inactive for a few hours.Restaurant owners want to get a report of the how often this happened in the past.
 Build backend APIs that will help the restaurant owners achieve this goal.

-DATA SOURCE
+DATA SOURCE:
 CSV files be found in /StoreProject/CSV_data

 We poll every store roughly every hour and have data about whether the store was active or not in a CSV.The CSV has 3 columns (store_id, timestamp_utc, status) where status is active or inactive.
 All timestamps are in UTC.